 Hukilau Terms and Conditions

 Education is a high priority at BYU–Hawaii.
-Resources such as the Center for Academic Success and peer mentoring, are available to students to utilize them in order to develop good study habits and be successful as a student.
-We encourage all students to take advantage of these academic support services, to receive assistance when necessary.
+Resources, such as the Center for Academic Success and peer mentoring, are available to students to utilize them in order to develop good study habits and be successful as a student.
+We encourage all students to take advantage of these academic support services to receive assistance when necessary.

 As a part of the program, students are expected to work at BYU–Hawaii or the Polynesian Cultural Center to receive their needs-based award from the university.
 The compensation and payback of the Hukilau award are more than just financial.
 It is about working together for the mutual investment and contribution of the university and individual students.

 All students must work 19 hours per week at their given place of employment while classes are in session and up to 40 hours per week during school breaks.
 A portion of the student’s paycheck will be contributed each pay period to help pay for the student’s educational costs.
 It is the student’s responsibility to ensure their student contribution is paid each semester.
-Students can elect to have the funds withdrawn directly from their paycheck if they desire.
+Students can elect to have the funds withdrawn directly from their paychecks if they desire.

 All outstanding balances must be cleared prior to the start of any new semester to continue on the Hukilau program.